andygi/gd-mylist/README.md

 ### Features ###

-* [new] create setting control panel (find it in Settings/GD Mylist) with the cabality to control: user login, use font awesome icon, hook button to content directly
+* [v1.0] create setting control panel (find it in Settings/GD Mylist) with the cabality to control: user login, use font awesome icon, hook button to content directly
-* [new] refactoring template files with Handlebars Js.
+* [v1.0] refactoring template files with Handlebars Js.
 Now are only two files
-* [new] add the GD MyList button directly
+* [v1.0] add the GD MyList button directly
-* [new] update Fontawesome library with v5.0 free
+* [v1.0] update Fontawesome library with v5.0 free
-* [new] performing improvement
+* [v1.0] performing improvement
 * [v0.4] **items counter**, active or not (active by default)
 * [v0.4] improve share component with: **Twitter**, **Email** and **Whatsapp** (please read note)
 * [v0.3] Multilingual support (English, Italian, Nederland [thank you Nick]) with template .pot file